 Back to the main street of Jalan Raya

-Now we’ll walk to the other direction, which would be right-hand side if you’d be coming from the Jalan Monkey Forest.
+Now we’ll walk to the other direction, which would be the right-hand side if you’re coming from the Jalan Monkey Forest.

 – Trying not to totally confuse you here.

-Also this side of Raya street has plenty of nice restaurants.
-I’ll mention only couple of them here not to turn this post into a whole book.
+Also, this side of Raya Street has plenty of nice restaurants.
+I’ll mention only a couple of them here, not to turn this post into a whole book.

 Oops Restaurant and Bar

-What I liked the most here was their garden far away from the street.
-Though their bar also has a nice interior and is fun place to watch people strolling by.
+What I liked the most here was their garden, far away from the street.
+Though their bar also has a nice interior and is a fun place to watch people strolling by.

 Oops is located across from the Ubud market.